-This article will focus on Fluconazole uses its side effects, and all precautions you should take.
+This article will focus on Fluconazole uses, its side effects, and all precautions you should take.

-How to take Fluconazole?
+How to take fluconazole?

-Do not take it often, and do not take it for longer.
+Please do not take it often, and do not take it for longer.
 Doing so may increase the possibility of side effects.
 Read and follow the instructions carefully that come with a patient information leaflet.

 If it helps improve the condition after the first few doses of this drug, use this medicine for complete treatment.
 If you stop using the drugs too soon, your infection may not clear.
 You can take this medicine with or without food.
 Shake the oral liquid well before use every time.
-If you are taking the liquid composition of this medicine, then measure with a measuring spoon, medicine cup or oral syringe.
+If you are taking the liquid composition of this medicine, then measure with a measuring spoon, medicine cup, or oral syringe.
 The household teaspoon may not hold the right amount of liquid.
 Take this drug by mouth with or without food once a day.